- About Us

 Resources for Students

-Our handbook for graduate students in the Urban Studies Program contains both general information about Simon Fraser University and specific information about the Urban Studies Program.
+Our Urban Studies Program Handbook for graduate students contains both general information about Simon Fraser University and specific information about the Urban Studies Program.

 Applying for a leave

-To apply for a leave, you'll need to fill out and submit the "leave of absence request" form, which can be found here, on the forms page of website of the Department of Graduate and Postdoctoral Studies.
+To apply for a leave, you'll need to fill out and submit the "leave of absence request" form.

-Note: The different types of leave have different implications for how your number of terms in your program is counted, which in turn may affect your need to request an extension, or your eligibility for types of financial support that are only available within certain time limits (including graduate fellowships).
+Note: Different types of leave have different implications for how the number of terms in your program is counted, which in turn may affect your need to request an extension, or your eligibility for types of financial support that are only available within certain time limits (including graduate fellowships).

 Transferring to the master's program from the graduate diploma